 Here’s a simple question that may or may not cause controversy at your holiday dinner: “What if you did not do a traditional Christmas meal?”
 Do you think the earth would drain of its nearly three-fourths water content?
 Would Mount Vesuvius erupt again?
 Or more to the point would the people seated at your Christmas table have to be rushed to the Emergency Room stat, if you decided not to cook a Christmas ham, turkey or carrot cake this holiday season.

-Of course, 2 out of 3 of these possibilities are definitely not happening but even if the shock of a non-traditional Christmas meal did somehow send your guest into a medical shock, it might still be worth it for your sanity.
+Of course, 2 out of 3 of these possibilities are definitely not happening but even if the shock of a non-traditional Christmas meal did somehow send your guests into a medical shock, it might still be worth it for your sanity.
 Sometimes traditions are just that—those ritual things we do over and over again.
 Sure some traditions are great and we don’t want to abandon them, but seriously, there are others that can be reconsidered or dusted off when appropriate.

 So let’s deal with the Christmas meal.
-The Thanksgiving meal so steeped in tradition and may be too much of an uphill battle.
+The Thanksgiving meal is so steeped in tradition and may be too much of an uphill battle.
 After all, we do love experiencing that turkey coma at least once a year.
 But Christmas…yes Christmas may have a little more leeway.

 Considering Your Options…

-Whatever you do, It should feel good to your soul as well.
+Whatever you do it should feel good to your soul as well.
 So explore different cuisines and determine what spices make you happy.
 Determine what textures make your mouth feel alive.
 Maybe you’ll discover that flan really could replace your cheesecake or Peruvian chicken is more than capable of being the main bird on the table.

 And here’s another thought…what if there was no main bird on the table?
 Think seafood!
 A well known-custom among Italian-Americans is the feast of the seven fishes.
 Our Italian American brothers and sisters won’t mind if you get in on that.
 The feast is usually done on Christmas Eve and includes seafood like anchovies, whiting, lobster, sardines, baccalà (dried salt cod), smelts, eels, squid, octopus, shrimp, mussels and clams.
 If this seems like a lot, stop hyperventilating, just do your own version.